boots-edu/textbook/source/original/week2.md

 An  __array __ is an ordered list of values of the same type where each element in the array can be accessed using its index.

 * Arrays are an extremely important data structure because they allow us to store a collection of objects.
-* We can build arrays out of any built\-in or user\-defined type we want, including out of other arrays.
+* We can build arrays out of any built-in or user-defined type we want, including out of other arrays.
 * In Typescript, the size of the array does not need to be defined.
 It will grow as necessary to hold the data placed into it ( __NOT TRUE IN C or C++__ ).
 * Each element in the array has an index (starting at 0) which we can use to access the individual elements
-  * i.e. if an array has 10 elements, the indexes would be 0\-9.
+  * i.e. if an array has 10 elements, the indexes would be 0-9.

 __Review Topic: __  __Arrays__